pandas-dev/pandas/doc/source/api.rst

    api.types.CategoricalDtype.categories
    api.types.CategoricalDtype.ordered

-Categorical data can be stored in a :class:``pandas.Categorical``
+Categorical data can be stored in a :class:`pandas.Categorical`

 .. autosummary::
    :toctree: generated/
+   :template: autosummary/class_without_autosummary.rst

    Categorical

-The following two ``Categorical`` constructors are considered API but should only be used when adding ordering information or special categories is need at creation time of the categorical data:
+The alternative :ref:`Categorical.from_codes` constructor can be used when you have the categories and integer codes already:

 .. autosummary::
    :toctree: generated/

-   Categorical.categories
    Categorical.from_codes

 The dtype information is available on the ``Categorical``